seccode/firn/README.md

 <img src="img.png" alt="firn" width="400">

 # How it works
 Firn uses a subset of most common chars in the text as dictionary replacement symbols using 1, 2, and 3 char combinations.
-By restricting the replacement chars to not the full set of chars present in the text, we improve compression.
+By restricting the replacement chars to a subset of chars present in the text, we improve compression.

 # Results on 50KB of dickens text
 | Compressor | Compressed Size (Bytes) | Improvement (%) |